AndrewJBateman/angular-material-notepad/README.md

-# :zap: Angular Tailwind Notepad
+# :zap: Angular Material Notepad

 * Angular used with Material & Tailwind components to display and add notes in a table
 * **Note:** to open web links in a new window use: _ctrl+click on link_